runtimeError4004/CSS360/Testing/TestSummary.md

 - **Scope:** Usability of CLI menus, error messaging, and ability to run basic password vault operations.
 - **Status:** Users reported clear prompts and flow.
 No critical issues noted.
 - **Last Run:** June 8, 2025
--

 ------------------------------------------------------------------------------
 ## Detailed Description of Automated Unit Tests

-These tests check the basic features of the program:
+Tests check the basic features of the program:

 - **testEncryptionRoundTrip()**
   Checks that when a password is encrypted and then decrypted, it comes back exactly the same.